-All volunteers must come to the District Office bringing their photo identification and complete a Request for Live Scan Service form (BCII8016A) to a Live Scan provider.
-This completed form must then be taken to a Live Scan provider such as Sutter County Sheriff's Office.
+All volunteers must complete a Request for Live Scan Service form that is located in the school office.
+This completed form must then be taken to a Live Scan provider.
 The fees must be paid by the volunteer.
 Once clearance is received the school site will contact the volunteer.